Powerful nuclear outflows and circumgalactic medium shocks driven by the most luminous known obscured quasar in the Universe: Dynamics of the ionized ISM/CGM

 where $\rm L_{H\alpha}$ and $\rm n_{e}$ are \ha\ luminosity and the average electron density over the shock region.
 For the electron temperature we assume a range of (1-2)$\times10^{4}$ K constraining the \ha\ line emissivity to (1.8-3.53)$\times10^{-25}\rm~erg~cm^{3}~s^{-1}$ for an electron density of $\sim10^{2-3}$ \eden \citep{Luridiana15}.

-We estimate the kinetic energy due to turbulent motion to be $3\times10^{58}$ erg using the following equation:
+We estimate the total kinetic energy due to turbulent motion to be $3\times10^{58}$ erg using the following equation:

 for a warm ionized gas mass of 6$\times10^{9}$\msun (Equation \ref{equation:ionized_gas_mass}) and average velocity dispersion of 400 \kms\ by isolating the regions of low ionization and high-velocity dispersion ($V_{\sigma}>250$ \kms).
+The estimated kinetic energy is for the total turbulent region that includes the ISM and CGM of the galaxy.
+When estimating the total ionized gas mass over the high-velocity dispersion region, we use an electron density of 100\eden\ that is measured using the \sii\ line ratios and assuming an electron temperature of 1$\times10^{4}$ K using the PyNeb package \citep{Luridiana15}.
+We attempt to estimate the electron density on both ISM ($<2.6$ kpc) and larger CGM scales and find similar values within the assumed gas conditions, given our signal-to-noise ratio.
 Assuming a maximum radial extent for the shocked gas of 10 kpc and a shock propagation velocity similar to the velocity dispersion implies a dynamical time scale of 25 Myr, and a kinetic turbulence power of $\sim3\times10^{43}$\ergs.
 The driving mechanism behind the large-scale shocks in the W2246-0526 needs to inject at least this amount of kinetic power into the surrounding warm ionized gas to drive the observed shocks.
+We estimate that approximately 50\% of the ionized turbulent gas mass is within the ISM of the quasar host galaxy, inside 2 times the effective stellar radius of the galaxy (2.6 kpc), while the rest of the ionized turbulent gas lies on larger CGM scales.